 You can create snapshots from an existing Droplet in order to save all of the current contents from the Droplet’s disk.

 Depending on the services running on the Droplet, you may want to power off the Droplet before taking a snapshot in order to ensure all applications have written out their data to disk.
 For example, many databases don’t guarantee data consistency on disk unless the database service is stopped or the entire Droplet is powered off first.

 sudo shutdown -h now

-To power off a Droplet through the control panel, click the Droplet name from the list of Droplets, and click on the ON switch in the upper-right corner, then click Turn off from the pop-up warning window.
+However, if you want to power off a Droplet through the control panel, click the Droplet's name to go to its detail page.
+Click the ON switch in the upper-right corner, then click Turn off from the pop-up warning window.

-Once the Droplet is powered off, you can take a snapshot knowing that all data has been written out to the Droplet’s disk, and therefore will be saved in the snapshot.
+Once the Droplet is powered off, you can take a snapshot from the Droplet's Snapshots menu, in the Take snapshot section.

-A progress bar will show the progress of snapshot creation, and once complete, the snapshot will be listed along with any other previous snapshots.
-To power the Droplet back on when done, you can click on the same switch you clicked to power it off, which will now say OFF.
+A progress bar shows the progress of snapshot creation.
+Once complete, the snapshot is listed along with any other previous snapshots.
+To power the Droplet back on, click the OFF switch.